Dual Diagnosis Treatment Princeton, IL

 Bridgeway Inc - 28.2 miles from Princeton, IL

-Bridgeway Inc is a dual-diagnosis treatment center in Kewanee, Illinois that provides treatment for substance abuse and mental health disorders that include psychotic disorders as well as bulimia.
+Bridgeway Inc is a dual-diagnosis treatment center in Kewanee, Illinois that offers treatment for mental health and substance use disorders that include BPD as well as binge eating.

 Address: 137 East College Street, Kewanee, IL 61443 in Henry County